 - Are you using the same counting method (Unique vs All) in your comparisons?

 - Note that Bing Ads includes any cross-device conversions that it is able to identify as part of the conversion count.
-AdWords reports those via estimated conversion columns.
+Google Ads reports those via estimated conversion columns.
 Google Analytics has a custom solution for cross-device that most advertisers may not be using.

-- When comparing with Google Analytics (GA), note that GA does cross-channel attribution which means that some of the conversions that Bing Ads (or Google AdWords) take credit for may be attributed to other channels by GA.
+- When comparing with Google Analytics , note that Google Analytics does cross-channel attribution which means that some of the conversions that Bing Ads (or Google Ads) take credit for may be attributed to other channels by Google Analytics.

 Why Bing Ads may be under-counting